TheCodedSelf/thecodedself.github.io/work-with-me.md

 ### A thorough attention to detail

 It's the little things that separate an okay app from a great one.
 It needs to be clean, quick, and consistent.
 All the time.
 My work isn't done until everything fits that description.

-### Testimonials

-*"An all-round asset ... his skills are essential to any software development company."* - Uteshlen Nadesan

-*"Hardworking, learns at an amazing pace, and most importantly, he has a great attitude!"* - Shaun Havelaar

 # Get in touch